Wander Franco Player Props: Rays vs. Rangers

 Wander Franco At The Plate

-- Franco has an OPS of .853, fueled by an OBP of .366 and a team-best slugging percentage of .487 this season.
+- Franco leads Tampa Bay in slugging percentage (.479) thanks to 28 extra-base hits.

-- Among the qualified batters in MLB, he ranks 13th in batting average, 21st in on-base percentage, and 33rd in slugging.
+- Among the qualifying hitters in MLB, he ranks 16th in batting average, 27th in on-base percentage, and 43rd in slugging.

-- Franco has reached base via a hit in 44 games this season (of 60 played), and had multiple hits in 21 of those games.
+- Franco has picked up a hit in 44 of 61 games this season, with multiple hits 21 times.

-- He has hit a long ball in seven games this year (11.7%), homering in 2.6% of his trips to the plate.
+- Looking at the 61 games he has played this year, he's hit a home run in seven of them (11.5%), and in 2.6% of his trips to the dish.

-- Franco has had an RBI in 21 games this season (35.0%), including seven multi-RBI outings (11.7%).
-He has also driven in three or more of his team's runs in two contests.
+- Franco has picked up an RBI in 34.4% of his games this season, with two or more RBI in 11.5% of his games.
+He has also driven in three or more runs in two contests.

-- He has scored in 48.3% of his games this year, with two or more runs scored in 15.0%.
+- In 47.5% of his games this season, he has scored at least once.
+And he's had nine games with multiple runs (14.8%).

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.